bangshiki/EDM-Portfolio/Finals Task 2/README.md

-# Finals Lab Task 2: MYSQL - assignment submission system
+# Finals Lab Task 2: Transforming ER into Relational Tables

 ## Task Description:
 The objective is to transform an er diagram representing student assignment submissions into a mysql based relational schema.
 This task demonstrates use of entities, relationships, primary keys, foreign keys, and composite keys to model a real-world system.